niknakatory/3YP-Politics-of-Routing/feedback.md

 ### Motivation for research

-I would suggest a slightly different angle in framing the motivation.
+Section 1.2 is nice but I would just suggest a slightly different angle in framing the motivation.

 The question is whether we can find evidence of malicious routing practices that are politically-motivated.
 Countries that restrict freedoms (both individual and freedom of press) have mechanisms in place to monitor Internet activity of users and organizations.
 Such countries would be expected to have lower levels of malicious activity.